bidanjun/koa-graphql-next/readme.md

 ## HTTP Usage

-Once installed at a path, `express-graphql` will accept requests with the parameters:
+Once installed at a path, `koa-graphql-next` will accept requests with the parameters:

   * **`query`**: A string GraphQL document to be executed.